zudi-lin/pytorch_connectomics/README.md

 ## Visulazation

 ### Training
-* Visualize the training loss using [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).
+* Visualize the training loss and validation images using [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).
 * Use TensorBoard with `tensorboard --logdir runs`  (needs to install TensorFlow).

 ### Test